maximiliangarmatsch/ci-cd-tutorial/README.md

-# ci-cd-tutorial
+# Continuous Integration (CI/CD) with Docker + Jenkins
-A tutorial for setting up CI/CD
+A tutorial for setting up CI/CD  with Docker + Jenkins

 ## Why CI/CD ?